Erin Stewart: New Britain Bees

-New Britain has had a professional baseball team since 1983.
-In June 2014, the city's longtime baseball team, the New Britain Rock Cats announced that they were moving to Hartford.
+New Britain had a professional baseball team since 1983, but in June 2014, the city's longtime baseball team, the New Britain Rock Cats announced that they were moving to Hartford.
 After the announcement former Bridgeport Mayor Bill Finch connected Stewart with Atlantic League of Professional Baseball, the owners of the Bridgeport Bluefish.
 After months of negotiations, Stewart received a commitment from the league to bring what would become the New Britain Bees to the city.
 Due to a lapse in contracts, New Britain was without baseball for one day.
+In October 2019, the New Britain Bees announced it would restructure as a collegiate summer baseball team, and join the Futures Collegiate Baseball League, thus ending the city's streak of hosting a professional baseball team.